-If you want to know more about depositing your research data in the Humanities Lab Corpus, contact the corpus server manager Jens Larsson.
+If you want to know more about depositing your research data in the Humanities Lab Corpus, contact the corpus server manager Jens Larsson (link to email).
 Please look at the points below first, since they answer some common questions.

 Common questions from depositors